AxonSL/SLClientPatches/README.md

 It is easier for Installers to read and removes all the offsets that makes patching in non-runtime really hard.

 I personally recommend to use a programm like HxD to apply those patches manually when you don't want to use the installer.

+## NoAuth
+After applying those patches the game most likely will still crash.
+This is due to it trying to communicating with the central servers.
+To prevent this simply start the game with the -noauth argument and it will boot in offline mode.
+You can also use something like MelonLoader and set the variable noauth with a plugin.